 This case study demonstrates the expertise of our Wills, Trusts & Tax Planning team who have recently settled a farming case, saving a potential IHT liability of over £500,000.

-Over the last couple of years we have noticed an increase in the number of farming estates being challenged on claims for Agricultural Property Relief (APR) and Business Property Relief (BPR) by HMRC - IHT.
+Over the last couple of years we have noticed an increase in the number of farming estates being challenged on claims for Agricultural Relief (AR) and Business Relief (BR) by HMRC – IHT.

 Claims for tax relief have been and continue to be invaluable for beneficiaries who wish to become the next generation of farmers.